zack-bitcoin/amoveo-docs/white_paper.md

 ## Oracle Game Theory
-*warning, this math is intense, feel free to skip this section.*
 Users can bet at 50-50 odds on which of the 3 outcomes they think will win.
 Whichever outcome gets the most bets, and maintains it's lead for a long enough amount of time, wins.
 If you are uncomfortable with the outcome of an oracle, simply move to a fork of the blockchain that you think is honest.